-Just like animals, plants need a number of nutrients to survive in thrive.
-So far, researchers have identified sixteen nutrients that are essential for plant life (some sources have identified seventeen, but I'm sticking with the more conservative basics).
+Just like animals, plants need a number of nutrients to survive and thrive.
+So far, researchers have identified sixteen nutrients that are essential for plant life (some sources have identified seventeen, but these are the more conservative basics).
 These nutrients are broadly divided into two groups: nine macronutrients and seven micronutrients.
 Macronutrients are needed in much greater quantities than micronutrients, which are often needed in minuscule amounts (although they are still necessary).

 The macronutrients include:

 - Carbon (C)

 - Hydrogen (H)